At giffgaff, we work hard to deliver the best possible data service to our members, so that we all get a more consistent experience.

 The different outcomes achieved by the use of technical practices can include:

-Best Efforts: This phrase relates to the delivery of internet traffic where traffic management is applied without distinctions based on the source of that traffic.
+This phrase relates to the delivery of Internet traffic where traffic management is applied without distinctions based on the source of that traffic.